How final scores are calculated

 Now, after each indicator’s data is compatible with each other, this allows us to combine the data reliably and apply the weightings fairly in the calculation of the overall score.
 The final overall score is scaled again, where 100 goes to the maximum overall score, and proportionally less to all others.

-*) As the number of institutions in a given ranking grows, this can have an inconsistent effect on how the standardization methods apply to different indicators.
+*) As the number of institutions in a given ranking grows, this can have an inconsistent effect on how z-score normalization applies to different indicators.
 Typically, new institutions added will tend to have weaker performances in reputation and research indicators, but may have strengths in faculty student ratio or the international measures.
 The effect of this has been to bring down the means used for indicators more closely correlated with overall performance at a faster rate than those with indicators less strongly correlated.
 From 2016, we have locked the mean and standard deviation used for the standardization calculations in the QS World University Rankings to the top 700 in any given indicator.
 An impact from this is to space out the institutions above the mean a little more and another is that it is typical for an institution in the same rank position to have a lower score than previously in any given indicator.